trimble-oss/tc-dotnet-sdk-docs/documentation/Developer Guide.md

 #### Trimble.Connect.Data

-One significant addition in the SDK over the direct REST API usage is the local (offline) storage component ([Trimble.Connect.Data](Developer%20Guide%20-%20Data.md)) with synchronization capabilities.
+One significant addition in the SDK over the direct REST API usage is the local (offline) storage component([Trimble.Connect.Data](Developer%20Guide%20-%20Data.md)) with synchronization capabilities.
 This component enables building occasionally connected applications.
 This might be a typical challenge on a construction site where good network connection might be not available.
 This means:

-* Application user perceived performance is not affected by network quality
+* Application's user perceived performance is not affected by network quality
 * End user can continue his/her work regardless of the network or backend availability

 ## <a name="components">Components</a>